tiprankstipranks

 U.S. legislative, FDA or global regulatory reforms may make it more difficult and costly for us to obtain any required regulatory approval of our product candidates and to manufacture, market and distribute our products after approval is obtained.

 From time to time, legislation is drafted and introduced in Congress that could significantly change the statutory provisions governing the regulatory approval, manufacture and marketing of regulated products or the reimbursement thereof.
 For example, in December 2022, Congress enacted the Food and Drug Omnibus Reform Act of 2022 ("FDORA").
 FDORA reauthorized the FDA to collect device user fees and contained substantive amendments to the device provisions of the FDCA, including imposing new cybersecurity and clinical trial requirements for devices.
-Congress has also considered, but not yet passed, legislation to impose a new FDA regulatory framework for all diagnostics, including IVD devices and LDTs.
-Any new regulations or revisions or reinterpretations of existing regulations may impose additional costs or lengthen review times of future products.
-In addition, FDA regulations and guidance are often revised or reinterpreted by the agency in ways that may significantly affect our business and our products.
-It is impossible to predict whether legislative changes will be enacted or FDA regulations, guidance or interpretations changed, and what the impact of such changes, if any, may be.
+From time to time, Congress has also considered legislation to impose a new FDA regulatory framework for all diagnostics, including IVD devices and LDTs.
+Congress could also amend CLIA to impose new obligations on laboratories, including obligations related to LDTs.
+Any new statutes, regulations or revisions or reinterpretations of existing regulations may impose additional costs or lengthen review times of future products.
+In addition, regulations and guidance issued by FDA and the Center for Medicare & Medicaid Services ("CMS") are often revised or reinterpreted in ways that may significantly affect our business and our products.
+It is impossible to predict whether legislative changes will be enacted or regulations, guidance or interpretations changed, and what the impact of such changes, if any, may be.
 Any change in the laws or regulations that govern the clearance and approval processes relating to our current and future products could make it more difficult and costly to obtain clearance or approval for new products, or to produce, market and distribute existing products.
 Significant delays in receiving clearance or approval, or the failure to receive clearance or approval for our new products would have an adverse effect on our ability to expand our business.
-In addition, in the E.U. new regulations recently entered into force that result in greater regulation of medical devices and IVDs.
-The new IVD regulation (the "IVD Regulation") is significantly different from European directive for IVD medical devices (the "IVD Directive") that it replaces in that it ensures that the new requirements apply uniformly and on the same schedule across the member states, includes a risk-based classification system and increases the requirements for conformity assessment.
+In addition, in the E.U. the IVD regulation (the "IVD Regulation") replaced the European directive for IVD medical devices (the "IVD Directive") in 2022.
+The IVD Regulation includes a risk-based classification system and increases the requirements for conformity assessment.
 The CE registration for UmanDiagnostics AB's ("Uman's") NfL enzyme-linked immunosorbent assay ("ELISA") kit for cerebral spinal fluid was approved in March 2014 under the IVD Directive.
 Under the IVD Directive the assay is classified as a general IVD product, and required self-certification with no involvement of a notified body/authority.
-The IVD Regulation introduces a new classification system for IVDs and assessment by a notified body is required for class B, C and D products.
-Uman's NfL ELISA kit for cerebrospinal fluid ("CSF") is classified as a class B product and must fully comply with (and have a CE mark issued under) the IVD Regulation by May 2027 (subject to extension of the transitional periods in the IVD Regulation).
-The new requirements include an ISO 13485 certification of the quality system (which Uman received in July 2018) and increased technical evidence and follow-up of performance of the specific product (e.g. clinical evidence and post-market activities).
+However, under the IVD Regulation, assessment by a notified body is required for class B, C and D products.
+Uman's NfL ELISA kit for cerebrospinal fluid ("CSF") is classified as a class B product and must fully comply with (and have a CE mark issued under) the IVD Regulation by May 2027.
+Among other requirements, the IVD Regulation requires an ISO 13485 certification of our quality system (which Uman received in July 2018), technical documentation addressing, among other things, a product's design, manufacturing, performance, and risk, and follow-up assessments of the performance of the product (e.g. clinical evidence and post-market activities).
 The work to evaluate and to meet the new technical requirements is on-going.
 Our failure to continue to comply with applicable foreign regulatory requirements, including those administered by authorities of the European Economic Area ("EEA") countries, could result in enforcement actions against us, including refusal, suspension or withdrawal of our CE Certificates of Conformity by our notified body, which could impair our ability to market products in the EEA in the future.

 Taxation & Government Incentives - Risk 1